NafisRayan/AI-Voice-Assistant-ST/README.md

 # AI-Voice-Assistant
-AI voice assistant made with python and powered by GEMINI
+AI voice assistant made with python and powered by GEMINI and MISTRAL.

 # Virtual Assistant Python Project